-Performance outcomes Acceptable outcomes Complies Comments AO3.2 Residential density does not exceed two dwellings per lot and development is for: (a) a secondary dwelling; or (b) Caretaker's accommodation and includes building work or minor building work with a maximum gross floor area of 100m2; or (c) Rural worker's accommodation. n/a Not application.
-For assessable developme nt Site cover PO4 Buildings and structures occupy the site in a manner that: (a) makes efficient use of land; (b) is consistent with the bulk and scale of buildings in the surrounding area; and (c) appropriately balances built and natural features.
-AO4 No acceptable outcome is provided. n/a Not applicable.
-No buildings or structures are being proposed by this application.
-PO5 Development complements and integrates with the established built character of the Rural zone, having regard to: (a) roof form and pitch; (b) eaves and awnings; (c) building materials, colours and textures; and (d) window and door size and location.
-AO5 No acceptable outcome is provided. n/a Not applicable.
-No buildings or structures are being proposed by this application.
+Performance of outcomes Acceptable outcomes Complies Comments and sub the rural landscap the area (c) is comm the scale ensurate to AO3.2 Residential density does not exceed two dwellings per lot and development is for: (a) a secondary dwelling; or (b) Caretaker's accommodation and includes building work or minor building work with a maximum gross floor area of 100m2; or (c) Rural worker's accommodation. n/a Not applicable.
+The application does not propose a dwelling house, nor will it change dwelling density.
+For assessab ole developme nt Site cover land; (b) is consis bulk and buildings surround and (c) appropri e in a manner efficient use of stent with the d scale of s in the ding area; ately s built and AO4 No acceptable outcome is provided. n/a Not applicable.
+This application is for reconfiguring a lot only.
+No buildings or structures are being proposed. and integrate established b of the Rural regard to: (a) roof form (b) eaves and (c) building colours and n and pitch; nd awnings; materials, and textures; and door size AO5 No acceptable outcome is provided. n/a Not applicable.
+This application is for reconfiguring a lot only.
+No buildings or structures are being proposed.

-Performance outcomes Acceptable outcomes Complies Comments Amenity PO6 Development must not detract from the amenity of the local area, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-AO6 No acceptable outcome is provided. ~ The application would create a vacant rural lot.
-This is unlikely to detract from the amenity of the locality.
-P07 Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-A07 No acceptable outcome is provided. n/a Not applicable.
-There is no known negative environmental impacts requiring amelioration.
+Performance outcomes Acceptable outcomes Complies Comments Amenity Amenity PO6 Development must not detract from the amenity of the local area, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
+AO6 No acceptable outcome is provided. ~ The application is proposing four 60 hectare plus rural lots within the rural zone.
+The development is consistent with surrounding lots and will not impact on amenity.
+PO7 Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
+AO7 No acceptable outcome is provided. n/a Not applicable.
+There are no known negative environmental impacts requiring amelioration.